SreeramVipparla/System_Monitor/README.md

 # Introduction

 In this project I have developed an application similar to HTop.
-The Project predominantly involves the use of C++ OOP and  provides more familiarity the Linux operating system, and gives you insight into how a collection of objects can function together in C++ to form an exciting and complete application!
+This Project predominantly involves the use of C++ OOP and  provides more familiarity the Linux operating system, and gives the insight into how a collection of objects can function together in C++ to form an exciting and complete application!

 ![System Monitor](images/monitor.png)

 ## Programming Libraries

-The project uses two programming libraries:
+This project uses two programming libraries:

-### ncurses
+#### 1)ncurses

 [ncurses](https://www.gnu.org/software/ncurses/) is a library that facilitates text-based graphical output in the terminal.
 This project relies on ncurses for display output.

 Install ncurses within in your Linux environment using : `sudo apt install libncurses5-dev libncursesw5-dev`

-### Make
+#### 2)Make

 This project uses [Make](https://www.gnu.org/software/make/).
 The Makefile has four targets: